dtcenter/METplus/docs/Contributors_Guide/conda_env.rst

 **Creating the METplus conda env**

-You will only need to follow these instructions once.
+** *You will only need to follow these instructions once.* **

 After you have created the METplus conda env, you will only need to activate the conda env to run your METplus applications and deactivate to end.

-1. Start up your base environment by changing to the bash shell.
+| 1.
+Start up your base environment by changing to the bash shell.
 You will see something like this:
-     *(base)username@host:*
+|    *(base)username@host:*

-Your prompt may vary, based on how your sys admin set up your account.

 where the (base) indicates that you are at the base conda environment which contains the basic packages for the version of Python (corresponding to your miniconda3 installation).

+|      *Note: Your prompt may vary, based on how your system administrator set up your account.*

-2. Create the Python 3.x environment used for METplus via the environment.yml file found in the repository under the METplus directory:
+2. Recreate the Python 3.x environment used for METplus via the environment.yml file found in the repository under the METplus directory:

      *conda env create -f environment.yml*

 This may take a few minutes to install all the packages specified in the environment.yml file.

 3. Activate the environment.
 From the (base) prompt, enter:

-     *conda activate **name-of-env** *
+     *conda activate name-of-env*

-     where **name-of-env** is found at the top of the environment.yml file e.g. *mini3.6.3*
+     where name-of-env is found at the top of the environment.yml file e.g. *mini3.6.3*